reissbaker/st4t3/README.md

 since they're largely just hierarchical finite state machines, they in practice don't seem to be particularly more expressive &mdash; although allowing hierarchical machines is at least much more convenient than flat ones.
 On the other hand, St4t3 is Turing-complete.
+(To convince myself that this is true, I modeled a Brainfuck interpreter in St4t3, found in `examples/brainfuck.ts`.)

 For states that can be modeled by a finite state machine, XState allows excellent tooling; it provides, for example, visualizations of every state in